ANALYSIS-Bond traders get their swagger back in rate-obsessed markets

 "Volumes remained elevated for much of 2022, and investors have been looking for an indication of when inflation is going to turn.
 When it does, I would expect their risk appetite to immediately increase," Rohrbaugh said.

-(Reporting by Lananh Nguyen; Additional reporting by Davide Barbuscia and Ira Iosebashvili; Editing by Richard Chang)
+(Reporting by Lananh Nguyen; Additional reporting by Davide Barbuscia and Ira Iosebashvili; Editing by Richard Chang and Jonathan Oatis)

 ((Lananh.Nguyen@thomsonreuters.com; +1 (646) 696 4829;))